bedla/bank-money-transfer/README.md

 ## Module undertow-server

-- written in Java and inspired by [Spring-Boot](https://spring.io/projects/spring-boot) hot it internally run selected embedded Servlet container
+- written in Java and inspired by [Spring-Boot](https://spring.io/projects/spring-boot)
+  - how it internally run selected embedded Servlet container
 - wraps [Undertow HTTP server](http://undertow.io/) into `RestServer` class with `.start()` and `.stop()` methods
 - using constructor you can specify:
   - `host` (`localhost` is used as default)